 - Conway Summit, or just a bit north of Conway Summit proper.
 This area is just before highway 395 tops Conway Summit and drops south toward Lee Vining.
 To my mind this is one of the more accessible places to view large aspen stands.
 (I recall once pulling out here and setting up my tripod – and within moments something like a dozen other cars stopped with occupants spilling out to try to capture my photo! ;-) It provides more distant views of some very large and sometimes very stunning aspen groves, which extend to and beyond those up in the area of the Dunderberg gravel roads.
 In fact, viewing the slopes from here may give you ideas where you want to try to explore.
 Timing is everything here – when things work out just right there can be an astonishing carpet of aspen color ascending from just below highway 395 to well up into the mountains to the west, and you may see every possible aspen color: green, yellow, golden, orange, red.
 I prefer to photograph here a bit later in the day when the light starts to come from behind the trees – good shots are possible even as the sun begins to drop behind the Sierra crest.

 - Virginia Lake road leaves 395 right at Conway Summit.
 There are some nice stands just a ways up the road, but there are larger stands even further up that seem to peak a bit earlier than I some of the others in this part of the Sierra.

-- Lundy Canyon is accessible from 395 after the descent from Conway Summit to nearly Mono Lake.
+- Lundy Canyon is accessible from 395 after descending southward from Conway Summit to near Mono Lake.
 A road climbs west into the canyon past Lundy Lake and eventually becomes much narrower and steeper.
 (Enough narrower and steeper to perhaps make some drivers unused to such routes a bit uneasy.)